cheng-zhongliang/event/README.md

 - `EvRead` fires when the fd is readable.
 - `EvWrite` fires when the fd is writable.
-- `EvClosed` fires when the connection has closed.
 - `EvTimeout` fires when the timeout expires.
 - `EvPersist` __if not set, the event will be deleted after it is triggered.__